angwtechtransfer/NSF_HSI_Doc/_build/html/_sources/git/gitBranch.md

 # Github Branches

 ## Making a branch of a Github repository
+For this repository, please let Andrew axsato7395@ung.edu know your github username so he can add you as a contributor.

 First go to the [repository that you will be working on](https://github.com/Fennrii/AUM-UNG-HSI-Repository)